 The new Part-NCO rules give us a lot of freedom.
 It is our responsibility as pilot-in-command to check these five points set out above, before we take off under instrument flight rules.
 Depending on the airplane and its equipment, very much like your personal limits, you might be restricted to fair-weather IFR.
 We are asked to apply common sense by a regulation of EASA.
 Use the freedom, but don’t expect that what’s legal would be safe.

-Note: This article has been updated in mid 2018 and was first published in mid 2016.
+Note: This article has been updated in fall 2018 and was first published in mid 2016.